wp-plugins/customize-wp-login/readme.txt

 == Installation ==

-How install Customize WP-Config plugin:
+How install Customize WP-Login plugin:

 = Using The WordPress Dashboard =